isomerpages/np-csea/pages/faq.md

 **9) Do I need to fulfill any academic commitments to qualify for GEI?**

 To work overseas for GEI, you need to meet all academic requirements of your institution.

+**10)Will I get any funding support for the overseas internship programme?**

+Yes!
+There will be funding support provided depending on the type of internship programme that you are on. **Global Ready Talent Programme by Enterprise Singapore funds part of the funding support available to you, your institution might top up additional funding support as well.**

+As part of the GRT overseas allowance, students will receive:

+*   a one-time travel allowance of S$1200, and

+*   an additional subsistence allowance of S$32.90 per day

+    More details of funding support will be provided to you by your institution during internship briefing.
+The grant provided will be sufficient to cover cost of your visa application, flight as well as basic accommodation.
+However, please be aware that the provided funding may not cover ALL your expenses.
+You will need to top up the difference based on your personal lifestyle and living habits.
+We encourage you to budget accordingly and plan your finances to ensure a smooth and enjoyable internship experience.

+**11)I'm from the Diploma of Nursing / Early Childhood Development & Education.
+Can I apply for overseas internships?**

+Unfortunately, no. As your diploma will enable you to graduate as a registered nurse or early childhood educator in Singapore, you will be required to fulfil **practice-oriented training/ clinical training in** practicum attachments locally to apply what you have learnt from the courses.